sara72004/WRO-Future-Engineers-2026-KCST1/README.md

 Our robot's name, **Blaze**, encapsulates its core attributes and our team's aspirations:

-*   🔥 **Blazing Speed:** Fast and decisive movement across the competition track.
+*    **Blazing Speed:** Fast and decisive movement across the competition track.
-*   🔥 **Blazing Performance:** Strong, stable, and consistent execution under pressure.
+*    **Blazing Performance:** Strong, stable, and consistent execution under pressure.
-*   🔥 **Blazing Innovation:** A beacon of engineering ingenuity, pushing the boundaries of autonomous navigation.
+*    **Blazing Innovation:** A beacon of engineering ingenuity, pushing the boundaries of autonomous navigation.

 Blaze is the culmination of countless hours of iterative design, rigorous testing, and continuous refinement, integrating state-of-the-art mechanical improvements, optimized sensor fusion, and intelligent control logic to deliver a truly competition-winning performance.

-💡 *Fun note:* The name "Blaze" was chosen by a doctor ⠮⠺⠊⠎⠑⠍⠁⠝ who has supported and encouraged our team — a small detail that makes the project even more meaningful to us.
+:)  *Fun note:* The name "Blaze" was chosen by a doctor ⠮⠺⠊⠎⠑⠍⠁⠝ who has supported and encouraged our team, a small detail that makes the project even more meaningful to us.

 ## 👥 Meet the Innovators: Team KCST1